 The Silent World of Nicholas Quinn (1977)

-Like his character Nicholas Quinn, Dexter became a school administrator after losing his hearing.
+Like his fictional character Nicholas Quinn, Dexter became a school administrator after losing his hearing.
 Here, Quinn joins an ad-hoc university committee where his profound deafness actually leads him to unearth a conspiracy.
 A prologue provides readers with clues Morse and Lewis don’t have as they investigate Quinn’s murder.
 “With all the books I’ve written, I’ve always known what’s going to happen…I suppose I must be categorized as a whodunit writer rather than the kind who concentrates on the motivation of crime,” Dexter told Gulli for The Strand.

 Service of All the Dead (1979)

 The novel is presented in four parts, each taken from a book of the Bible.
 Dexter addresses moral questions from personal responsibility to protecting one’s reputation.
 “The formula with Dexter in his [writing] was that there was no formula,” says Gulli.
 “This is one of my favorites—steeped with Gothic atmosphere, treachery, and murder.
 And not only a good book, but instructional for aspiring writers.”
 The UK’s Crime Writers Association awarded Dexter’s fourth novel its Silver Dagger prize.

 Morse flirts with a woman he meets at a social event.
 When it later appears she has committed suicide, the inspector’s mission is to prove she was really the victim of a willful murder.
 Dexter’s fifth title “offers perhaps the most entertaining contrast between the fiercely analytical Morse and the more by-the-numbers Sergeant Lewis,” says Forshaw.
 Dead of Jericho earned the author a second Silver Dagger award from the Crime Writers Association.

 The Riddle of the Third Mile (1983)